MIGUELANGELCIPRIANO/NODEJS-PAYPAL/README.md

 <br />

 12. Go again to "Testing Tools" => "Sandbox Accounts" => "Create account" => "Create".
-13. Create an account of type "Personal (Busher account)" assigning it a fictitious country, email, password, first name, last name and paypal balance.
+13. Create an account of type "Personal (Busher account)" assigning it a fictitious country, email, password, first name, last name and PayPal balance.
 14. In the payment.controller.js file located in the controllers folder replace the `country currency code`, `price`, `description` and `sandbox account name` values of the "createOrder" function with those of your created sandbox account.

 ```js